ibmresilient/resilient-community-apps/fn_ldap_utilities/README.md

 ---
 ## Function - LDAP Utilities: Set Password
-A function that allows you to set a new password for an LDAP entry given the entry's DN
+A function that allows you to set a new password for an LDAP entry given the entry's DN.
+To use this you have to connect to the LDAP server using ssl.

  ![screenshot: fn-ldap-utilities-set-password ](./doc/screenshots/fn-ldap-utilities-set-password.png)